-- which is the coming of the Messiah himself - which is the coming of the Messiah himself no one...he has seen...his (ULT) not...to these people...amazing} things that they have seen...only in human ways (UST)
+- which is the coming of the Messiah himself - which is the coming of the Messiah himself not...to these people...amazing} things that they have seen...only in human ways (UST)

 The words no one, he, and his do not refer to one male person.
 Instead, they refer in a generic way to anyone who acts in these ways.
 If the meaning of these words would be misunderstood in your language, you could translate these words with a comparable generic phrase in your language or make them plural.
 Alternate translation: "no one ... they have seen ... their" (See: When Masculine Words Include Women)